pksheldon4/sample-auth-server/README.md

 # sample-auth-server

-Update hosts file to may auth-server, resource-server to 127.0.0.1/localhost
+Update hosts file to my auth-server, resource-server to 127.0.0.1/localhost

 The manifest.yml in this app, and the associated sample-resource-server and sample-ui-client apps is set